anzorb/es6-gulp-starter-kit/Readme.md

 ##### Issues

 1. gulp-esdoc blows up due to https://github.com/nanopx/gulp-esdoc/issues/4, so it was commented out of the gulpfile until it's fixed.
 Use npm run docs instead
-2. karma:ci fails when using babel-plugin-rewire and running in Phantomjs (https://github.com/speedskater/babel-plugin-rewire/issues/109)